Suborno22/Library-Book-Management-System/README.md

 - Look at the books that are currently available.
 - insert description of new books.
-- Register himself for issuing books from the database.
+- register himself for issuing books from the database.
 - provide feedback to the developers.
 - get to be verified before issuing any book.